R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/prerequisites.md

 ## Final checks

 To check whether you set everything up correctly, start the game via Northstar and go into a private match.
 Another Northstar user should now be able to see your server on the server browser.\
 Note that by default your server is called `Unnamed Northstar Server`.
-You can change this as described below.
+You can change this as described in the next page.